ArtisticPhoenix/eJinn/README.md

     //...
 ```

-All eJinn excptions will impliment `\eJinn\eJinnException`.
-Rememeber we can impliment as many as we want and this way you can always find the exceptions created by _eJinn_.
+All eJinn exceptions will implement `\eJinn\eJinnException`.
+Remember we can implement as many as we want and this way you can always find the exceptions created by _eJinn_.

 **Other Config Examples**
 Minimal Config.